TessaHeick/tessaheick/README.md

 ## Welcome!

 This is Tessa Heick's living portflio repository.
-Visit the Github page [here](https://tessaheick.github.io/tessaheick/).
+Visit the webpage [here](https://tessaheick.github.io/tessaheick/).

 Thanks for visiting!